Scheuermann's disease: Conservative

-Scheuermann's disease is self-limiting after growth is complete, meaning that it generally runs its course and never presents further complication.
-Typically, however, once the patient is fully grown, the bones will maintain the deformity.
-For this reason, there are many treatment methods and options available that aim to correct the kyphosis while the spine is still growing, and especially aim to prevent it from worsening.
+While there is currently no explanation for what causes Scheuermann's disease, there are ways to treat it.
+It is most prominent during bone development.
+Once the patient is fully grown, the bones will maintain the deformity.
+There are many treatment methods and options available that aim to correct the kyphosis while the spine is still growing, and especially aim to prevent it from worsening.
+In some cases, the deformity will continue to progress during adulthood.

-While there is no explanation for what causes Scheuermann's disease, there are ways to treat it.
 For less extreme cases, manual medicine, physical therapy and/or back braces can help reverse or stop the kyphosis before it does become severe.
 Because the disease is often benign, and because back surgery includes many risks, surgery is usually considered a last resort for patients.
-In severe or extreme cases, patients may be treated through an extensive surgical procedure in an effort to prevent the disease from worsening or harming the body.

 In Germany, a standard treatment for both Scheuermann's disease and lumbar kyphosis is the Schroth method, a system of specialized physical therapy for scoliosis and related spinal deformities.
 The method has been shown to reduce pain and decrease kyphotic angle significantly during an inpatient treatment program.